London Underground S7 and S8 Stock: Metropolitan line

 By 27 June 2011, S8 Stock was running along the whole Metropolitan line.
 Deliveries were suspended by Transport for London in November 2011 due to concerns over reliability.
 A number of trains were delivered to London Underground's Neasden Depot, but were not accepted to enter service.
 Deliveries resumed in mid-December 2011.

 In August 2012, London Underground confirmed that strap handles would be introduced on S8 Stock, in response to passenger complaints over the height of the handrails as compared with A Stock.

 By 15 September 2012, all 58 S8 trains had been delivered to Neasden Depot.
 The A Stock trains were completely withdrawn 11 days later.
 In November 2012, it was reported that 37 of the new trains would be sent back to Bombardier for urgent modification at Bombardier's cost, and that drivers were unhappy with their cabs.
 An additional S8 train was later delivered, as part of the subsequently cancelled Croxley Rail Link project.

+There were also three additional eight-car trains called an S7+1 in use on the Metropolitan Line while the eight-car S8 trains were returned for engineering modifications and ATC fitment.
+These trains were formed of a seven-car S7 and an additional car from another S7, forming an eight-car train.
+These trains, however, retained the all-longitudinal seating of the S7, and thus could be distinguished from the remaining S8s.
+Two of these trains were modified back to seven-car trains and transferred for service on the Circle, District and Hammersmith & City Lines in 2018.